group of kayakers smiling for a picture as they float down Lake Hopatcong

-The Lake Hopatcong Water Scouts is a volunteer program designed to find and eradicate invasive water chestnut on Lake Hopatcong.
-Established by the Knee Deep Club in 2010, the program trains and organizes volunteers in the identification and removal of water chestnut.
-The Foundation took over management of the scouts in 2013.
+The Lake Hopatcong Water Scouts is a volunteer program dedicated to finding and removing water chestnut, an invasive aquatic plant that threatens the lake's ecosystem.
+Established by the Knee Deep Club in 2010 and managed by the Lake Hopatcong Foundation since 2013, the program trains and supports volunteers in the identification, monitoring, and removal of water chestnut.

 Water Scouts Zone Map